perdanger/Perdanga-Software-Solutions/README.md

 ## Overview

-Perdanga Software Solutions is a powerful and easy-to-use PowerShell script designed to automate the installation, uninstallation, and management of essential Windows software using.
-It provides CLI and GUI interfaces for managing Software and Windows.
+Perdanga Software Solutions is a powerful and easy-to-use PowerShell script designed to automate the installation, uninstallation, and management of essential Windows software.

 The scripts consist of: